 Male infertility is due to low sperm production, sperm that aren’t shaped or are not moving properly, or blockages that prevent the delivery of sperm.
 Illnesses, injuries and chronic health problems can affect male infertility.

 One specific cause of male infertility is the presence of a varicocele, which is, in essence, a varicose vein on the testicle.
 These are present in 15 percent of the general male population and 40 percent of infertile men.
-Varicocoeles may cause reduced sperm count and abnormal sperm morphology, which cause infertility.
-Variococles can usually be diagnosed by a physical examination of the scrotum.
+Varicoceles may cause reduced sperm count and abnormal sperm morphology, which cause infertility.
+Varicoceles can usually be diagnosed by a physical examination of the scrotum.

 Hormonal problems are another cause of male infertility, as are psychological and behavior problems such as erectile dysfunction and premature ejaculation.
 Fertility is a reflection of a man’s overall health and can be impacted by lifestyle and personal choices, including: